jr-xing/Graph-Based-Text-Classification/README.md

 # Graph-Based-Text-Classification
+## Introduction
+This projcet aims to do text classification using graph-based text representation and graph kernel.
+The theory is based on:
+> Marion Neumann, Roman Garnett, Christian Bauckhage, Kristian Kersting.
+Propagation kernels: efficient graph kernels from propagated information.
+(2015).
+Machine Learning.
+102 (2), pp. 209-245.
+> Neumann, M. Patricia, N., Garnett, R., and Kersting, K. Efficient Graph Kernels by Randomization.
+(2013).
+Machine Learning and Knowledge Discovery in Databases: European Conference (ECML/PKDD 2012), pp. 378--392.
+Ths code is based on:
+[Propagation Kernels](https://github.com/marionmari/propagation_kernels) by Marion Neumann and [Graph Representation and Classification of Documents](github.com/sunyumark/masterProject) by Yu Sun

 ## Configuration
 0. This part is based on standard anaconda python environment, where many popular scinentific packages (numpy, matplotlib, scikit-learn, etc.) are already installed.
 1. Configure MATLAB Engine